akercheval/espy/README.md

 in May 2018, once it's published.

 ### To use:
+If you have a 64-bit machine, you should be able to use the pre-built executable binary called `pypy-c` with a good ol' `./pypy-c`.
+If that doesn't work:

 Clone the repository and run [`sh build`](https://github.com/akercheval/espy/blob/master/build), and then walk away from your computer for somewhere around an hour and 15 minutes.
 Seriously!
 The build process, according to